Jesika Pabello is a computer science major, with minors in psychology and esports industry professions, from Chicago, IL

 What is your major (and/or minor) and why did you decide on this course of study?

-My major is computer science and my minor is psychology.
+My major is computer science with minors in psychology and esports industry professions.
 I decided on computer science because I took a coding class in high school and actually liked it.
 I also had a technology class in my middle school that taught us the basics of coding through code.org.
-As for my minor, I chose psychology because in high school, I wanted to be a therapist or a psychologist, but my parents discouraged it.
-Instead of making it my major, I decided that no matter what I major in, I would minor in psychology.
+As for my minor, I chose psychology because in high school, I wanted to be a therapist or a psychologist, but those around me discouraged it.
+Instead of making it my major, I decided that no matter what I majored in, I would minor in psychology.
+As for the esports minor, much of the esports curriculum lined up with my computer science degree.
+I also wanted to see what esports had to offer other than becoming a professional gamer.

 What has been something you have found pleasantly surprising about your experience at NIU?

-Something that I found pleasantly surprising about my experience at NIU are the events that I've gone to.
-I've gone to football games, Night at Holmes, trivia nights, bingo nights and many other events here on campus.
-They're all events that happen at around 7 p.m., which is after most classes have ended.
-Almost everyone I know goes to the football games, even the ones that are on Saturday.
+Something I found pleasantly surprising about my experience at NIU are the events I've gone to.
+I've gone to football games, basketball games, Night at Holmes, trivia nights, bingo nights and many other events here on campus.
+They're all events that happen at around 7 p.m., which is after most classes have ended, so my friends and I would end up at those events.
+I've won NIU merch and gift cards from those trivia and bingo nights.
+As for the football games, almost everyone I know goes to them, even the ones that are on Saturday.
 I know people who specifically call off to go to those games.

 How have you connected with other students to study for classes, meet new people or form new friendships?

 One of the best ways to meet new people is to just go up to them.
 There are people I've noticed who are in almost all the same classes as me, so I go up to them and tell them just that.
 I tell them I've seen them in a couple of my classes and introduce myself.
-I also use discord to meet new people.
-As a computer science student, there's actually a discord for computer science majors where you can talk with people in your classes or talk with other computer science students.
+I also use Discord to meet new people.
+There's actually a Discord for computer science majors where you can talk with people in your classes or with other computer science students.

 Are you involved in any student organizations, mentoring programs or extra-curricular activities?
 If so, which ones?
 How have they added to your experience as a Huskie?

-I am part of the University Honors Program.
-As an Honors student, there are classes that are meant for Honors students and opportunities that are limited to Honors students.
-One of those opportunities was something called Mental Health First Aid Training.
-I was taught to put mental health first and how to help others when it comes to their mental health.
-I even got a certificate saying that I’m certified in mental health first aid.
+I am also part of the University Honors Program.
+There are classes that are meant for honors students and opportunities that are limited to honors students.
+One of those opportunities was something called mental health first aid training.
+I was taught to put mental health first and how to help others with their mental health.
+I even got a certificate saying I’m certified in mental health first aid.
 As a college student, being certified like that is important because mental health is very important, and college can strain one's mental health.

-What NIU offices, departments or resources have helped you succeed?
+What NIU offices, departments or resources have helped you feel safe, supported and successful?
 And how?

 What Honors Program opportunities or support have helped you get closer to your academic or career goals so far?